SIM-Lab-SIUE/mc451-fall24/08-data_management.Rmd

 data_edit(imdb_ratings, save_as = "imdb_ratings.csv")  # Make edits, crop to selection, and save to a CSV file
 ```

-This allows you to refine and edit your data after importing it, ensuring that it’s ready for analysis.
+This allows you to refine and edit your data after importing it, ensuring that it's ready for analysis.

 By mastering these techniques for manual data input and importing data from external files, researchers can efficiently work with a wide variety of datasets.
 Whether you are working with a small dataset entered manually or a large public dataset like the **IMDb_Economist_tv_ratings.csv**, RStudio provides flexible tools to help you manage your data.

 ## Manipulating Data

 Data manipulation is a crucial aspect of preparing datasets for analysis.
-In RStudio, the **`dplyr`** package—part of the tidyverse ecosystem—provides powerful, intuitive functions for transforming, summarizing, and reshaping data.
+In RStudio, the **`dplyr`** package---part of the tidyverse ecosystem---provides powerful, intuitive functions for transforming, summarizing, and reshaping data.
 This section introduces `dplyr` and demonstrates how to manipulate data using examples from the **billboard** dataset, which contains information about songs, performers, and chart positions.

 ### The `dplyr` Package {.unnumbered}